What is an Idaho Registered Agent?

 An Idaho Registered Agent can’t use any of the following:

 - The UPS Store, PostalAnnex+, Postal Plus, Mailboxes Etc, Pak-n-Ship, MailRoom, PakMail, or anything similar.

-If you are caught using any of the above for your Registered Agent’s address, the state will administratively dissolve (shut down) your LLC. (source)
+If you are caught using any of the above for your Registered Agent’s address, the Idaho Secretary of State will administratively dissolve your LLC.